CloudNative-Solutions/CloudNative-Solutions.github.io/content/english/case-studies/ecs-to-eks.md

 #### Results
 ###### Improved deployment process
-- With Kubernetes and ArgoCD, deployments were streamlined and easy to manage.
+- With Kubernetes and Argo CD, deployments were streamlined and easy to manage.
 ###### Enhanced monitoring and logging
 - The Prometheus + Grafana and ELK stack provided better insights into the system’s performance and health.
 ###### Scalability